cfengine/documentation/enterprise-cfengine-guide/hub_administration/extending-query-builder.markdown

  **Fields structure:**

-Fields object is presented as JSON, where key is unique table's key and value is JSON representation of table column properties:
+Fields object is presented as JSON, where key is unique table's key and value is JSON representation of table column properties.
+The element's key should be equal to `sqlField`

 * **name** *(string)*
     Field's name